 Many people prefer to use an AR-15 pistol for home defense or as a car gun; in the latter case it can be securely and easily stashed under the seats or in the trunk.
 In both of these circumstances, the shorter barrel of the AR-15 pistol would be vastly preferable as it’s much easier to wield.

 However, with an AR-15 pistol you are sacrificing a longer sight radius, greater bullet velocity, and longer range.
-For these purposes, you would want to go with a carbine or rifle with its longer 16 inch, 18 inch, or 20 inch barrel.
-An AR-15 pistol will also create more muzzle flash and louder noise, so be aware of that – to help mitigate this, you can install a quality flash hider on your pistol’s barrel and consider investing in hearing protection as part of your home defense set up.
+For these purposes, you would want to go with a carbine or rifle with its longer 16 inch, 18 inch, or 20 inch AR-15 barrel.
+An AR-15 pistol will also create more muzzle flash and louder noise, so be aware of that – to help mitigate this, you can install a good AR-15 muzzle brake on your pistol’s barrel and consider investing in hearing protection as part of your home defense set up.

 Next, we’ll contrast AR-15 pistol lowers with rifle lowers, and then then we’ll discuss the top qualities to look for in a lower as well.